Energy minimization with domain decomposition crashes

 All runs give plenty of e.g. "Water molecule starting at atom 23512618 can not be settled".

-#11 Updated by Berk Hess about 3 years ago
+#11 Updated by Berk Hess over 3 years ago

 Could you run it with reaction-field as well, to see if the issue might be in PME?